QBI-Software/NEURON-tutorial/lessons/synaptic.md

 1. Click on **Classname** and enter `BScell`
 1. Click on **Save hoc code in file** and provide a filename (and path) - here we are calling it *bscell.hoc*

-Creating a cell type class, allows us to use this in network models as well as allowing more complexity to be added.
+Creating a cell type class or template, allows us to use this in network models as well as allowing more complexity to be added.
 We are now going to see what has been generated.

 ### STEP 2: Understanding the HOC code